 For Engaged Classrooms, we offer:

 The Engaged Classrooms approach is built on the recognition that effective teaching needs to address both instructional practices and classroom management.
-For schools that wish to focus on just one of these areas, we offer Learner-Centered Teaching and Guided Discipline.

 When teachers participate in Engaged Classrooms training and coaching, they learn:

 When students attend schools that have implemented Engaged Classrooms, they: